HTTimer/Timer/help/en.md

 Change scrambler
 --

 1. Activate the UI for changing scramblers.
-This step has to be done once.
+This step has to be done only once per session.
   1. Press `oo` to go to the options.
   2. Select "Layout" by clicking it.
   3. Select "Show scramble select".